Let’s Build a Reactive UI Framework – Part 1: Data Flow

 the instance variables in order of definition, so let’s add an instance

-variable at the top of the Reactor
+variable at the top of the Reactor definition:

 class Reactor {